Samay24/Samay24/README.md

 <div align="center">

-### *"Engineering scalable products, leveraging AI intelligently, and creating measurable impact through technology."*
+### *"Turning Data into Insights, Insights into Intelligence, and Intelligence into Impact."*

 </div>